-- Scope 1: Direct emissions, sources of emissions owned or controlled by the company. - or controlled by the company. • Scope 2: Indirect emissions from the consumption of electricity, heating or steam. - Scope 3: Other indirect emissions, such as emissions produced by the manufacturing activities of sub-contractors and emissions generated during use of the product, transportation with vehicles not directly owned by the company, outsourced operations, waste management and energy consumption not covered by Scope 2.
+- Scope 1: Direct emissions, sources of emissions owned or controlled by the company.
+Scope 2: Indirect emissions from the consumption of - Scope 2: Indirect emissions from the consumption of electricity, heating or steam. - Scope 3: Other indirect emissions, such as emissions produced by the manufacturing activities of sub-contractors and emissions generated during use of the product, transportation with vehicles not directly owned by the company, outsourced operations, waste management and energy consumption not covered by Scope 2.